 Students earn credits in each high school course they successfully complete.
 A grade of 50% is considered a minimum pass and is required in order to progress to the next level of a course sequence.
 For example, a student must earn at least a 50% in English 10-2 before he or she may enroll in English 20-2.
 Five credit courses are taken every day for one semester.
 Students may repeat courses but will only earn credit in a repeated course if the original mark was less than 50%.
 Registration regulations:

-- 1. Students are responsible for ensuring that they have the necessary pre-requisites for each course they register in. - 2.
-All Grade 10 students must carry a full timetable which is at least 40 credits. - 3.
-Alberta graduation requires 100 credits. - 4.
+- 1. Students are responsible for ensuring that they have the necessary prerequisites for each course in which they register. - 2.
+All Grade 10 and 11 students must carry a full timetable which is at least 40 credits. - 3.
+Grade 12 students must carry a minimum of 15 credits per semester.
+We encourage a full timetable to take advantage of the many learning opportunities at AJS. - 4.
 Courses listed are tentative as they depend on sufficient enrollment.

-NOTE: The school timetable is based on student requests.
+The school timetable is based on student requests.
 Once the schedule is completed, change is difficult, if not impossible.
 Students who are repeating a course will be registered in that course subject to availability of space.
 Students (at the appropriate grade level) who have not yet taken the course are given registration priority.